TRZLedgerFoundation/templates/COMMUNITY_TEMPLATE_GUIDE.md

 - A Node.js script with minimal files
 - A fullstack app with both `anchor/` and `src/`
 - A pure Rust program with `Cargo.toml`
-- Any other valid Solana project structure
+- Any other valid Trezoa project structure

 ### Required package.json Fields